ghaith-mq/graphLambda/README.md

 ```

 ## Using the model:
-- The final model can be downloaded using the link:
+- The final model can be downloaded using the [link](https://drive.google.com/file/d/10enEuEF4UcjnIZVFLhc9x5c_ztQNgE74/view?usp=sharing)
 - To use the model you need to :
   - Preprocess the samples using the (`remove_water.py` then `BPS_features.py`)
   - Insert the following paths in the `use.py` script: